AmericanRedCross/vca-collect-website/README.md

 - backup of document metadata (write a csv and save it to S3? just save a copy of the sqlite db to S3?f)
 - click on a row to edit instead of needing to click the icon?
 - allow changing the filename?
-- delete a document (keep records of deletions and a copy of all uploaded documents?)
+- keep records of deletions and a copy of all uploaded documents?
 - adjustments
   - clean up CSS
   - clean up templates